Menu

 There are a number of groundbreaking projects currently underway that are ideal for potential PhD candidates, Masters by Research students, or Honours students.

-For enquiries, just head over here, take two minutes to fill out the quick questionnaire (which helps us help you decide what your best next action will be), and hit "send".
+For enquiries, head over HERE, take two minutes to fill out the quick questionnaire (which helps us help you decide what your best next action will be), and hit "Submit".

 We also welcome proposals for additional projects from students who are interested in our research themes.

-In addition, for incoming 400-level students, we highly recommend applying to Dr. Allan’s semester 1 Seminar, PSYC 488: Mindsets and Mindshifts - The Psychology of Achievement, which offers an excellent primer in the types of research we conduct in the lab.
+In addition, for incoming incoming 400-level students and postgraduate students, we highly recommend applying to Dr. Allan’s semester 1 Seminar, PSYC 488: Mindsets and Mindshifts - The Psychology of Achievement, which offers an excellent primer in the types of research we conduct in the lab.

 How About You?